Eating right ensures a healthy gut

 But surprisingly, no one seems to question why we need to focus on fermented foods in the first place.

-Our diet is rich in human-altered, highly refined foods that ruin the balance of our gut bacteria, or at the very least contribute nothing beneficial to it.
-However, nature gave us foods like vegetables and other high-fibre foods as the perfect, natural probiotic (stimulates growth of beneficial bacteria).
+Our diet is rich in human-altered, highly refined foods that ruin the balance of our gut bacteria or at the very least, contribute nothing beneficial to it.
+However, nature gave us foods like vegetables and other high-fibre foods as natural probiotics (stimulates growth of beneficial bacteria).
 And many vegetables and whole grains, along with other whole, natural foods, act as prebiotics (food for the probiotics).
-Yet few of us eat lots of vegetables, whole grains – or a diet rich in whole, unchanged foods.
+Yet few of us eat lots of vegetables, whole grains, or a diet rich in whole, unchanged foods.
+In addition, many of us believe the misinformation of current fad diets that advise us to avoid gluten in grains and lectins in legumes.
+Yet, whole grains and legumes are valuable pre and probiotics.
+Will we see more intestinal microbiota problems in the future?

 In an case, it’s never a good idea to rely on or become obsessed with one food or type of food – like fermented foods – to improve health.
 It’s the balance and variety of all whole food sources that ensures good health, not the magical properties of a few superfoods.
 Incidentally, all whole foods are really superfoods in that their differing nutrients work together as a team to ensure our survival.